🇩🇪

 Gelatine · Speisegelatine

-Found in: Gummibärchen · Sahnetorten · Quark-Desserts · Aspik · Some yogurts
+Gummibärchen · Sahnetorten · Quark-Desserts · Aspik · Some yogurts

-Butter in Vegetables & Sides
+Butter Finish on Vegetables and Sides

 Common

-Buttergemüse · Butterschwenk · Butterkartoffeln
+Buttergemüse · Butterkartoffeln · Butterschwenk

-Found in: Side vegetables · Kartoffeln · Spätzle · Hotel buffet dishes · Bratkartoffeln
+Side vegetables · Kartoffeln · Spätzle · Hotel buffet dishes · Bratkartoffeln

-More on European hidden ingredients →
+More on Western European hidden ingredients →

 Language

-Say This in the Restaurant
+Say This at the Restaurant

 Full phrasebook →